How a Minneapolis landscaper turned his urban yard into a food forest

 Now it's a forest.

-But instead of stately pine trees, mounds of moss and moose and elk, you'll find edible native groundcover, grape vines, fruit trees and two curious cats, Patsy Cline and Willie Nelson.
+But instead of stately pine trees, mounds of moss and moose and elk, you'll find edible native groundcover, grape vines, fruit trees and a couple of curious cats, Patsy Cline and Willie Nelson.

 Henry and his wife, Chesney Engquist, are growing a food forest, a concept he tumbled to years ago and has been evangelizing about since.